Alba-la-Romaine

-Alba-la-Romaine ([alba la ʁɔmɛn]; Aps) is a commune in the Ardèche department in the Auvergne-Rhône-Alpes region of southern France.
+Alba-la-Romaine ([alba la ʁɔmɛn]; Aps) is a commune in the Ardèche department in the Auvergne-Rhône-Alpes region in Southern France.

-The inhabitants of the commune are known as Albains or Albaines

 Geography

-Alba-la-Romaine is located some 5 km west of Montelimar on a mountain ridge overlooking the Rhone river valley.
-The commune can be accessed on Highway N102 running west from Le Teil and through the northern part of the commune and continuing west to Saint-Jean-le-Centenier.
-Local Road D253 enters the commune from Sceautres in the north and runs south crossing the N102 before continuing to the village of Alba-la-Romaine and then continuing south to Valvigneres.
-Another district road the D107 commences from the village and goes south to Saint-Thome.
+Alba-la-Romaine is located some 5 km west of Montélimar, Drôme on a mountain ridge overlooking the Rhône river valley.
+The commune can be accessed on road N102 running west from Le Teil and through the northern part of the commune and continuing west to Saint-Jean-le-Centenier.
+Local road D253 enters the commune from Sceautres in the north and runs south crossing the N102 before continuing to the town of Alba-la-Romaine and then continuing south to Valvignères.
+Another departmental road, the D107, commences from the town and goes south to Saint-Thomé.
 There is an extensive network of small country roads throughout the commune.

 There are extensive areas of farmland in the commune especially following the ridge line from north to south as well as steep mountain slopes.
-An extensive network of streams throughout the commune run into L'Escoutay river which runs south out of the commune then east to join the Rhone near Viviers.
+An extensive network of streams throughout the commune run into L'Escoutay river which runs south out of the commune then east to join the Rhône near Viviers.
 The western border of the commune is formed by the Ruisseau de Julieu.
-Le Rounei, and Le Ruisseau de Berg streams which flow into Le Salauzon stream which is part of the southern border of the commune before eventually joining L'Escoutay river.
+Le Rounei and Le Ruisseau de Berg streams flow into Le Salauzon stream which is part of the southern border of the commune before eventually joining L'Escoutay river.

-There are a few villages and hamlets in the commune including: Les Baumes, Le Buis d'Aps, La Roche, Saint-Philippe, and Le Pont.
+There are a few villages and hamlets in the commune including: Les Baumes, Le Buis d'Aps, La Roche, Saint-Philippe, Le Pont.

 A metre-gauge railway line traverses the north of the commune but the nearest station is at Saint-Jean-le-Centenier.

 There are also the remains of a Roman city and a medieval village in the commune.